dymodi/dymodi.github.io/MLfolds/Clustering.md

 ## Hierarchical clustering
 As its name suggests, instead of giving a *flat* partition as $$k$$-means, hierarchical clustering can give us a more organized ourput like a tree.

-### War’ds method
+### Ward's method
 **Ward’s method** is another algorithm for finding a partition with small sum of squares.
 Instead of starting with a large sum of squares and reducing it, you start with a small sum of squares (by using lots of clusters) and then increasing it.

-A simple frame of War’ds method is shown as follows:
+A simple frame of Ward’s method is shown as follows:

 ----
 1. Start with each point in a cluster by itself (sum of squares = 0).